A Survey of Embodied AI: From Simulators to Research Tasks: Introduction

-There is a tight connection between embodied AI simulators and research tasks, as the simulators serve to create ideal virtual testbeds for training and testing of embodied AI frameworks before they are deployed into the physical world.
-This paper will focus on the following nine popular embodied AI simulators that were developed over the past four years: DeepMind Lab \cite{beattie2016deepmind}, AI2-THOR \cite{kolve2017ai2}, CHALET \cite{yan2018chalet}, VirtualHome \cite{puig2018virtualhome}, VRKitchen \cite{gao2019vrkitchen}, Habitat-Sim \cite{savva2019habitat}, iGibson \cite{xia2020interactive}, SAPIEN \cite{xiang2020sapien}, and ThreeDWorld \cite{gan2020threedworld}.
-These simulators are designed for general-purpose intelligence tasks, unlike game simulators \cite{bellemare2013arcade} which are only used for training reinforcement learning agents.
-These nine embodied AI simulators provide realistic representations of the real world in computer simulations, mainly taking the configurations of rooms or apartments that provide some forms of constraint to the environment.
-Majority of these simulators minimally comprise physics engine, Python API, and artificial agent that can be controlled or manipulated within the environment.
+To address the scarcity of contemporary comprehensive survey papers on this emerging field of embodied AI, we propose this survey paper on the field of embodied AI, from its simulators to research tasks.
+This paper covers the following nine embodied AI simulators that were developed over the past four years: DeepMind Lab \cite{beattie2016deepmind}, AI2-THOR \cite{kolve2017ai2}, CHALET \cite{yan2018chalet}, VirtualHome \cite{puig2018virtualhome}, VRKitchen \cite{gao2019vrkitchen}, Habitat-Sim \cite{savva2019habitat}, iGibson \cite{xia2020interactive}, SAPIEN \cite{xiang2020sapien}, and ThreeDWorld \cite{gan2020threedworld}.
+The chosen simulators are designed for general-purpose intelligence tasks, unlike game simulators \cite{bellemare2013arcade} which are only used for training reinforcement learning agents.
+These embodied AI simulators provide realistic representations of the real world in computer simulations, mainly taking the configurations of rooms or apartments that provide some forms of constraint to the environment.
+The majority of these simulators minimally comprise a physics engine, Python API, and artificial agent that can be controlled or manipulated within the environment.

-These embodied AI simulators have given rise to a series of potential embodied AI research tasks, such as \emph{visual exploration}, \emph{visual navigation} and \emph{embodied QA}.
-The tasks being discussed in this paper have been implemented in at least one of the nine embodied AI simulators covered in the paper.
-The areas of Sim2Real \cite{kadian2020sim2real, peng2018sim, tobin2017domain} and robotics will not be covered in this paper.
+Embodied AI simulators have given rise to a series of potential embodied AI research tasks, such as \emph{visual exploration}, \emph{visual navigation} and \emph{embodied QA}.
+We will focus on these three tasks since most existing papers \cite{anderson2018evaluation, ramakrishnan2020exploration, ye2020seeing} in embodied AI either focus on these tasks or make use of modules introduced for these tasks to build models for more complex tasks like audio-visual navigation.
+These three tasks are also connected in increasing complexity.
+Visual exploration is a very useful component in visual navigation \cite{chen2019learning, ramakrishnan2020exploration} and used for realistic situations \cite{savinov2018semi, beeching2020learning}, while embodied QA further involves complex QA capabilities that builds on top of vision-and-language navigation.
+Since language is a common modality and visual QA is a popular task in AI, embodied QA is a natural direction for embodied AI.
+These three tasks discussed in this paper have been implemented in at least one of the nine proposed embodied AI simulators.
+However, Sim2Real \cite{kadian2020sim2real, peng2018sim, tobin2017domain} and robotics in the physical world will not be covered in this paper.

+These simulators are selected based on the embodied AI simulators from the Embodied AI Challenge in the annual Embodied AI workshop \cite{Blender} at \emph{Conference on Computer Vision and Pattern Recognition }(CVPR).
+The research tasks are then sourced from direct citations of these simulators.